 Buying a home is always stressful, no matter how old you are and how many times you’ve already done that.
 But, if you’re buying your first home, things can get even more stressful and challenging.
-There are tons of things to do and many important issues to solve before you’re able to move in.
+There are tons of things to do and many important issues to solve before you’re able to move in, but using platforms such as Lightspeed Escrow to deal with your real estate transactions at the speed of light up should be one of your top priorities.
 Also, there are lots of mistakes you have to avoid if you want this process to go smoothly and easily, and if you’re buying your first home at the moment as well, here are some of the most common mistakes all first-time homebuyers make, and what you need to do if you wish to avoid them.

 Doing everything on their own